-Mini-units available at this time are St. Patrick’s Day, Easter, Stars, Helen Keller, Vincent Van Gogh, Thomas Edison, Martin Luther King, Jr., and United States Presidency.
-Lengthy studies available at present are Ancient Egypt, Ancient Greece, All About Elections, Solar System, Holidays Bundle (with 12 holiday studies), and Famous Birthdays (featuring two people each month such as Elvis Presley and A.A.
+Mini-units available at this time are St. Patrick’s Day, Easter, 4th of July, Sharks, Stars, Helen Keller, Marie Curie, Vincent Van Gogh, Thomas Edison, Columbus Day, Labor Day, Memorial Day, Thanksgiving, Chinese New Year, Martin Luther King, Jr., and United States Presidency.
+Lengthy studies available at present are Ancient Egypt, Ancient Greece, All About Elections, Solar System, Famous Artists, Christmas Around the World, Holidays Bundle (with 12 holiday studies), and Famous Birthdays (featuring two people each month such as Elvis Presley and A.A.
 Milne for January and Louis Armstrong and Annie Oakley for August).

 While titles include some religious holidays, the treatment does not advocate religious belief.
 The focus is more on historical and cultural roots as well as current forms of celebration.